NDaneet/NDaneet/README.md

 - 🌱 I’m currently learning a range of things;
 - 👯 I’m looking to collaborate on Open Source Projects;
 - 💬 Ask me about anything, I'll be glad to help;
-- 📫 My Twitter is @NDaneet
+- 📫 My Twitter is @1Daneet
 - ⚡ Fun fact: I joke a lot.

 ### Languages and Tools